 Usher syndrome is a rare, inherited disorder that involves loss of hearing and sight.
 Hearing loss is due to the inability of the auditory nerves to send sensory input to the brain.
 This is called sensorineural hearing loss.

-Three types of Usher syndrome have been identified: types I, II, and III.
+Three types of Usher syndrome have been identified: types 1, 2, and 3.
 The age of onset and severity of symptoms separate the different types.

 Usher syndrome is caused by a genetic mutation.
-A child must inherit one defective gene from each parent in order to develop Usher syndrome.
-A child with one defective gene is a carrier and will not have any symptoms.
+A child must inherit 1 defective gene from each parent in order to develop Usher syndrome.
+A child with 1 defective gene is a carrier and will not have any symptoms.
 It is not clear what causes the mutation in the gene.

 The only known factor that increases the risk of Usher syndrome is having parents with the disorder and/or parents who carry the genes for the disorder.
 If both parents carry the abnormal gene, a child has a 25% chance of inheriting both of these abnormal genes and developing Usher syndrome.